jbahamon/jbahamon.github.io/_posts/2021-01-21-the-usual-game-scenes.markdown

 ### Some examples

-- The first few generations of Pokémon games and Final Fantasy 6 have Local Scenes where player movement is  restricted to a grid.
+- The first few generations of Pokémon games and Final Fantasy VI have Local Scenes where player movement is  restricted to a grid.
 Talking with NPC locks the player in-place.